Why Is There Mold on My Soil

 Many plant owners misdiagnose these symptoms because causes overlap.
 Tracking care history is often the easiest way to separate likely triggers.

-What it looks like: Surface stays moist for many days.
+What it looks like: Top layer remains damp for multiple days.

-Why it happens: Persistent moisture supports fungal growth.
+Why it happens: Constant moisture supports repeated mold growth cycles.

 If you are still unsure, Plantology's Plant Doctor can track your care history and help narrow likely causes over a few days.